appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Execute authenticated Burp Suite scan on the target application using the ADA scan configuration and review evidence to validate API operations meet the specified requirements.
+1. Execute authenticated Burp Suite scan on the target application using the ADA scan configuration.

 *L2*
 1. Perform exposed variable testing procedure defined in WSTG-SESS-04.